lowjungxuan98/Project_Management_App/README.md

 # Project Management App Setup Guide

 Welcome to the Project Management App setup guide!
-Follow each section carefully to set up the database, handle errors, configure AWS, and deploy the app on an EC2 instance.
+This document will guide you through setting up the database, handling common errors, configuring AWS, and deploying the app on an EC2 instance.
+Follow each section carefully for a smooth project setup.

 ---